lona-web-org/lona/doc/content/end-user-documentation/sessions.rst

 ``lona.middleware.sessions.SessionMiddleware`` checks if a cookie with the name specified in ``settings.SESSIONS_KEY_NAME`` is set.
-If not, the middleware generates a random key using ``settings.SESSIONS_KEY_GENERATOR``, sets the cookie and triggers a HTTP reload to make the browser return with the new set cookie.
+If not, the middleware generates a random key using ``settings.SESSIONS_KEY_GENERATOR``, sets the cookie and triggers an HTTP reload to make the browser return with the newly set cookie.

 When the session key is present, the middleware sets up a